Pepperi-Addons/atd-editor/docs/architecture.md

 - Each tab can contain a legacy page content from the Wsim, in HTML Iframe or an Addon.

-- The addon injects URL into iFrame src (works with the legacy setting addon) or loads addon into ABI container.

 - The content is determined by the remote name param.
 If it is "legacy_settings", then the legacy setting addon is loaded and the desired ifram is displayed in it, otherwise the addon is loaded and displayed directly in the ABI.

 - The tabs list consists of a hard coded list (from the model.ts file) that is combined with a list obtained from a server call that returns the addons that have a relation to the ATD editor addon.